noiseprotocol/noise_spec/noise.md

  * The initiator and responder roles from the pre-fallback handshake are preserved in the fallback handshake.
 Thus, the responder sends the first message in a fallback handshake.
 In other words, the first handshake message in a fallback pattern is shown with a left-pointing arrow (from the responder) instead of a right-pointing arrow (from the initiator).

  * Any public keys sent in the clear in the initiator's first message are included in the initiator's pre-message in the fallback pattern.
 Thus, the initiator's pre-message will always include an ephemeral public key.
 An ephemeral public key is never otherwise included in the initiator's pre-message (it would be redundant, since initiators are required to transmit an ephemeral public key in their first message).
-The presence of an ephemeral public key in the initiator's pre-message thus indicates a fallback pattern.
+Thus, the presence of an ephemeral public key in the initiator's pre-message indicates a fallback pattern.

- * Because an ephemeral public key is sent in the initiator's first message, and is used as a pre-message in the fallback handshake, the initiator does not need to send another ephemeral in the fallback handshake (see [Section 8.1](pattern-validity)).
+ * Because an ephemeral public key is sent in the initiator's first message, and the ephemeral is used as a pre-message in the fallback handshake, the initiator does not need to send another ephemeral in the fallback handshake (see [Section 8.1](pattern-validity)).

-If the initial handshake message contained a prologue or payload that the responder paid attention to, then the `h` value after processing the initial handshake message should be included into the prologue for the fallback handshake.
+Another caveat for fallback handshakes:  If the initial handshake message has a prologue or payload that the responder makes any decisions based on, then the `h` value after processing that handshake message should be included in the prologue for the fallback handshake.

 9.2.
 Indicating fallback